josefM23/autocomplete-module/tests/AutomatedTests.md

 - ✅ Passed
 ---

-## 2. Test: Input Handling and Search Trigger
+## 2. Test: Input Handling and Validation
 **Purpose:**
-To check that user input triggers the correct behavior for the autocomplete component.
+To check that user input is properly handled and the search is triggered only for valid input.

 **What is Tested:**
-- Input values should trigger the filtering of suggestions when the input length is greater than or equal to 3 characters.
+- Input should trigger the filtering of suggestions when it is greater than or equal to 3 characters.
-- The search functionality should filter and display matching suggestions based on the input.
+- Input should be valid, containing only letters, and the search functionality should filter and display matching suggestions based on this valid input.

 **Expected Result:**
-- When typing at least 3 characters, suggestions that match the input are displayed.
+- When typing at least 3 valid characters, suggestions that match the input are displayed.
-- If no matches are found, a message saying "No matches found" should appear.
+- If no valid matches are found, a message saying "No matches found" should appear.

 **Test Result:**
 - ✅ Passed